mikaolmes/Task-Manager/README.md

 - [ ] Build the basic Framework of the Frontend (Header, Footer, evtl.
 Aside)
 - [ ] Create a Login
 - [ ] The Description Variable should be Markdown
+- [ ] Find out how to make the Description as Markdown
 - [ ] Host the Project on Github (Github pages)
 - [ ] Link the Socials
 - [ ] Make the different Themes (dark & light)